 I imagine that there is nothing more unsettling than being investigated for child abuse.
 This is especially true if the Social Worker presumes a parent is guilty from the beginning.
 As a result, the whole Investigation is compromised and tainted as DCF searches for any evidence to support the abuse allgeations while dismissing or disregarding…

-DCF has new policy in scheduling their home visits.
+DCF home visits can cause anxiety to even the best parents.
+And DCF has changed their policy in scheduling their home visits.
 In the past, just about every new case resulted in an unexpected knock on the door.
-Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child needs immediate protection.
-For example, an allegation that a child is being physically abused…
+Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child needs…

 DCF Substantiation issues?
 Read this below for some useful information.
 There are three possible results when Connecticut DCF completes an Investigation of abuse or neglect.
 They can do the following: 1.
 Unsubstantiate the allegations (i.e. not enough evidence to support abuse or neglect); 2.
 Substantiate the allegations but not recommend Central Registry placement; 3.
 Substantiate…